ccharnkij/wdio-mocha-emailable-reporter/README.md

 Generates test results in the a single page emailable HTML.
 Inspired by [wdio-mochawesome-reporter](https://github.com/fijijavis/wdio-mochawesome-reporter), this is pretty much a clone with the exception of generating a single page HTML report instead of merged json file.

+## Bug on WDIO v7

+Webdriverio v7, Multiremote feature has a bug triggering `onRunnerEnd` if an error occurs when it is closing a session.

+This is bypass by using `onSuiteEnd`, instead, to write the output file.
+Please be mindful of this and only have 1 suite.
+This is only for v1.2.0.

 ## Installation

 * NPM